Sacamano604/TemperatureConverter/README.md

 Temperature Convertor
 =====================

-Working to create a tempertature convertor for celsius to fahrenheit, and vice versa
+Temperature convertor from celsius to fahrenheit (and vice versa) in plan javascript.

-June 9th: Completed and uploaded functionality for the convertor

 Live working version can be found at: http://www.bentoussi.com/tempconvert/